dilemmafixer19895/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take the time to plan out your approach.
 Think about the different aspects of the problem and how you will approach them.
 Creating a plan will also help to keep you organized and on track.
 You can use tools like Trello or Asana to help with task management and organization.
  -- 211个词

+# 2024-02-19
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that striving to optimize code before it's necessary or fully understood can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling and measurements show a genuine need for improvement in performance.
+This principle encourages a balance between efficient coding and code readability, which ultimately contributes to better software development practices.